 Revised and expanded in its fifth edition, the Kaizen Event Implementation Manual has seen use in many industries for wide-ranging applications.
 It provides workers at all levels of an organization with a how-to guide for planning, organizing, and implementing kaizen events in any setting.
 Its hands-on presentation, complete with reusable charts and forms, will bring a level of competence and understanding to event teams and participants as they become self-sufficient in the application and use of kaizen.

 About the Author

 A senior tool and process engineer, Geoffrey L. Mika completed a four-year internship at the former Chrysler Corporation while attending Wayne State University.
-He has a B.S. degree in Management, as well as a master's degree in manufacturing engineering.
-A journeyman tool and diemaker, he completed an apprenticeship at Ford Motor Company, Rouge plant.
+He has a B.S. in management, as well as a master's degree in manufacturing engineering.
+A journeyman tool and diemaker, he completed an apprenticeship at Ford Motor Company.
 Over the past 30 years he has held numerous positions, in a wide variety of industries.

-A "lean" advocate and implementer for over 20 years, Geoffrey Mika received his formal training on the Toyota Production System in Japan at Toyota Motor Co. and Shingijutsu.
-He is a Black-belt and Master Kaizen Sensei.
+A lean advocate and implementer for over 20 years, Mika received his formal training on the Toyota Production System in Japan at Toyota Motor Co. and Shingijutsu.
+He is a Black Belt and Master Kaizen Sensei.
 In 1987, he began his own consultancy.
 Now known as Kaizen Sensei (formerly World Class Management Consultants), his successful consultancy has facilitated over 360 kaizen implementations in 27 countries.